 Below are some common risk factors that have been noted by those individuals who have an eating disorder, as well as the staff at anorexia treatment programs.
 Just because a teenager has one or many of these factors present in her life does not necessarily mean she will have an eating disorder; however, it could indicate she is vulnerable to developing one or more eating disorders.
 For those teens who have been diagnosed with an eating disorder, it is more common to see a combination of factors rather than a single one.

-- Low self-esteem: Teens with low self-esteem could be particularly susceptible to negative comments about her weight.
+Teens with low self-esteem could be particularly susceptible to negative comments about her weight.

-- Family relationships: Teens who experience turmoil in their home life could find themselves with few resources to stave off an eating disorder.
+Teens who experience turmoil in their home life could find themselves with few resources to stave off an eating disorder.

-- Genetics: If a teen’s parent or close family member has struggled with an eating disorder, the teen has an increased likelihood of having an eating disorder as well.
+If a teen’s parent or close family member has struggled with an eating disorder, the teen has an increased likelihood of having an eating disorder as well.

-- Society: Today, more than ever before, “thinness” as well as a perfect body and face are attributes that are prized and promoted by society.
+Today, more than ever before, “thinness” as well as a perfect body and face are attributes that are prized and promoted by society.
 Television, movies, and magazines overflow with women who are thin.
 This emphasis on weight can trigger a teen’s obsession with being thinner through dieting and other methods of weight loss.

-- Social media: Social media is a powerful way of connecting with others from all over the world.
+Social media is a powerful way of connecting with others from all over the world.
 Of course, there is a dark element to social media as well.
 Some teens are bullied through their social media pages for their weight which can lead to an eating disorder.

-- Activities: Gymnastics, ballet, elite sports and other activities that place an emphasis on body weight can lead to a teen developing an eating disorder.
+Gymnastics, ballet, elite sports and other activities that place an emphasis on body weight can lead to a teen developing an eating disorder.
 For example, these disordered behaviors could arise is in response to a coach or a parent who chastises the teen for poor performance due to their “excess” weight.
 Another example, the teen develops an eating disorder after calculated thoughts and behaviors to alter her body in the mistaken belief it will help her performance or perhaps to look more in line with the others on the team.

 Signs That Could Indicate an Eating Disorder